amcginlay/eks-demos/doc/23-certs/README.md

 ## Rollback

-Revert the changes from this chapter as follows.
+Remove all traces of App Mesh and cert-manager related changes as follows.
 ```bash
 # remove the mesh
 helm -n demos uninstall mesh